6 Easy Winter Weekend Getaways in Michigan (That Feel Like a Mini Vacation)

 You don’t have to fly somewhere tropical to enjoy winter.

-And honestly?
-Winter might just become your favorite season to explore.
+Michigan truly shines this time of year, and winter might just become your favorite season to explore.